A Plan to Renew the Promise of American Life

 And yet.

 I refuse to be too optimistic.
-Something is rotten in the land of the free.
-Even if you don’t blame big government, it stands to reason that current trends will continue until we try something different.
-If we keep going down the same road, we’ll keep arriving at the same place — having the same quarrel.
-And that could lead to violence.
+Something really is rotten in the land of the free.
+Even if you don’t share my alarm, or my view that big government is the culprit, it’s hard to deny current trends will continue until we do something different.
+If we keep going down this same road, we’ll keep arriving at the same place — having the same quarrel.
+And it’s hard to see how that doesn’t lead to violence.

-The ‘solution’ I landed on is not capitalism or conservatism or liberalism, all of which have their merits and demerits, but to restore the American Idea.
+The ‘solution’ I landed on is not capitalism or conservatism or liberalism, all of which have their merits, but rather to restore the American Idea.
 Doubtless that term may sound highfalutin, perhaps even a non sequitur.

 But I’m just talking about popular sovereignty, which is when the people rule the rulers and not the other way around.
 In its ideal form, popular sovereignty means the people rule wisely and well, with equal justice for all and special privileges for none — with governments ‘of laws and not of men.’